balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 #### Mesh::getFace2neighbours

 Returns an `std::vector<Neighbours>`, each item corresponding to a mesh triangle.
-Here the struct `Neighbours` holds information about the neighbouring triangles of the aactual one's each side (starting at vertex i within the triangle):
+Here the struct `Neighbours` holds information about the neighbouring triangles of the actual one's each side (starting at vertex i within the triangle):
 * mFellowTriangles for mesh index of the neighbour of the actual side (`i` -> `(i+1)%3`)
 * mFellowCommonSideStarts for the vertex index `k` in each fellow triangle where the common side starts such that the side in the neighbouring triangle (`k` -> `(k+1)%3`) is the same side as (`i` -> `(i+1)%3`).
 Must be run after `Mesh::standardizeNormals`.